jenkinsci/squashtm-publisher-plugin/Readme.md

 These will allow the plugin to identify instances of Squash TM that request for result update, and to authenticate on them.

 The 'validate' button (next to 'delete') will test that the server is reachable and up.
 For now the credentials aren't validated yet.
 Potential errors in your configuration will issue a warning.
-Once you are done, save the configuration as usual.
-You can save the configuration even if warnings were reported.
+Once you are done save the configuration as usual.
+You can save the configuration even if warnings were reported, e.g. when the endpoint is down at the moment yet the URL is correct nonetheless.

 ## Job Settings ##